 Recruitment Status: Open

-The Department for Communities and Social Inclusion (DCSI) is offering exciting employment opportunities for energetic, compassionate and flexible individuals, who feel they can support and impact positively upon the lives of young people in custody.
+The Department of Human Services (DHS) is offering exciting employment opportunities for energetic, compassionate and flexible individuals, who feel they can support and impact positively upon the lives of young people in custody.

 Successful applicants will be offered the unique opportunity to embark upon a 12-month probationary period within the AYTC, with a view to ongoing roles.

 Information session times for this role will be listed on this page shortly.